Income Statement: Definition, Components, Format, & Examples

 • CreditorsThey use the income statement to determine whether the company will be profitable enough to repay their debts as they come due.

 With the help of ERP software, preparing an income statement is made a lot easier.
-Gone are those days where you need to wait for the closure of books to determine the net income.
-Today, most businesses have automated the preparation of various financial statement including income statement using ERP software or accounting software.
+Gone are those days when you need to wait for the closure of books to determine the net income.
+Today, most businesses have automated the preparation of various financial statements including income statements using ERP software or accounting software.

-Usage accounting software has helped the business owners to frequently check the income statement and accordingly take corrective actions when required.
+The usage of accounting software has helped business owners to frequently check their income statements and accordingly take corrective actions when required.

 left-icon